antsh3k/GeNotes_assistant/streamlitt_demo/readme.md

 ℹ️ A list of data sources to be scraped can be found in requests.txt.
 These are all from Genotes but can be scraped from any website.

+Also dont forget to create a .env file based on .env.example

 ### 2. Create and Activate a Virtual Environment

 ```bash